Maiara Walsh: Career

-In 2005, Walsh made her first on-screen appearance in the Unfabulous episode, "The Bar Mitzvah".
+Walsh first appeared in the spin-off series Cory in the House (2007-2008) based on Disney Channel's original series That's So Raven (2003-2007).
+Walsh played the character Meena Paroom, who is an ambassador's daughter that attends the same private school as Cory Baxter.
+Meena (Maiara Walsh) is a series regular playing Cory Baxter’s best friend along side Newt (Jason Dolley), heir to a political dynasty, become Cory's new friends.

-In 2010, Walsh guest-starred on CW's The Vampire Diaries as Sarah.
+In 2010, Walsh appeared in the second season of The Vampire Diaries as Sarah.
 In 2011 she co-starred in Mean Girls 2 as Mandi Weatherly, an A-list cliché girl also known as a "Plastic".

 Walsh was the female lead in the television series Zombieland as Wichita, taking over the role from Emma Stone.
 After the pilot episode, the series was not picked up.

-Walsh had a recurring part starting in 2012 as Simone Sinclair, a former friend of Bay Kennish, a one-night stand with Emmett Bledsoe, friend / ex-girlfriend of Toby Kennish, and ex-girlfriend of Wilkie, in Switched at Birth.
+Walsh had a recurring role as Simone Sinclair, in the ABC Family drama series Switched at Birth.

 In 2019, Walsh starred in the Lifetime film Identity Theft of a Cheerleader as Vicky Patterson, a woman in her 30’s who pretends to be a high school student to have a second chance at education and becoming a Cheerleader.
 Walsh’s character was modeled after the real-life case of Wendy Brown.
 In 2020, she starred in Lifetime original movie Killer Dream Home alongside John DeLuca.